Home |

 watch Jack Pierce make up the famous monsters at Universal

-fatherly advice.
+offered her fatherly advice.

-Gloria Jean’s fascinating life story, much of it told in her own
+Gloria Jean’s fascinating life story, much of it told in her

-words, is recounted in a book-length biography, Gloria Jean: A Little Bit of
+own words, is recounted in a book-length biography, Gloria Jean: A Little Bit of

 Heaven by Scott MacGillivray and Jan